Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 A single dog and handler run the course at a time

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Dogs can often see each other, but the course is usually sectioned off
+Dogs can often see each other—but the course is usually sectioned off with one dog participating at a time

-While nosework pulls from the same structures and objectives as scent detection, it's generally used as a fun activity for non-working dogs, and affords countless benefits to both the pets and their parents.
-It's especially great for mental stimulation with demanding tough physical abilities.
+While nosework pulls from the same structures and objectives as scent detection, many pet parents and professional trainers as a fun activity for non-working dogs.
+Casual nosework offers big benefits to both dogs and their humans.
+It's especially great for mental stimulation—without demanding tough physical abilities!

 Find out more about nosework in this article.